Skip to main content

 SeasonalFestive

-Qatayef are sweet stuffed pancakes unique to Ramadan, appearing in every Saudi home and sweet shop during the holy month.
-Small pancakes are cooked on one side only, creating bubbles, then folded over fillings of sweetened nuts, cream, or cheese.
-Some are sealed and deep-fried until crispy; others remain soft.
-All are soaked in sugar syrup or honey and sometimes garnished with crushed pistachios.
-The contrast between crispy exterior and creamy filling makes qatayef irresistible.
-Making qatayef is a cherished Ramadan tradition - families gather to stuff and fold hundreds for iftar gatherings.
+Qatayef are sweet stuffed pancakes that belong to Ramadan, turning up in every Saudi home and sweet shop during the month.
+The small pancakes are cooked on one side only so they bubble, then folded over fillings of sweetened nuts, cream, or cheese.
+Some are sealed and deep-fried until crisp; others stay soft.
+All get soaked in sugar syrup or honey, sometimes with crushed pistachios on top.
+The crisp exterior against the creamy filling is what people come back for.
+Making qatayef is a Ramadan ritual, with families gathering to stuff and fold hundreds for iftar.

 vegetarianContains: WheatContains: DairyContains: EggsContains: Tree Nuts